Rareloop/lumberjack/README.md

-> This is an in development version and not yet stable
+> This version is in development and not yet stable

 # Lumberjack
 A framework for making WordPress theme development more sane & easier to maintain.